 Layered Security.
 Segregating public and private networks, deploying overlapping controls for access and asset protection

 Held in Storage.
-Whenever member information is not actively used, it must be stored in encrypted form if unauthorized individuals can access it.
+Whenever member information is not actively used, it must be stored in an encrypted form if unauthorized individuals can access it.

 Permissible Methods.
 Encryption of member information at rest (in storage) or in transit (on a network) must be achieved via commercially available products approved by the [[4120-9.2]].
 All encryption algorithms, modes of operation, and key management systems must be consistent with internal standards issued by the [[4120-9.3]].